 High Economic Freedom

 As a member of the international organizations such as WTO and APEC, Taiwan is highly free in economic activities.
 It follows the international practices and has a healthy system to protect property rights.
-According to the "2015 Index of Economic Freedom" published by the Heritage Foundation (a United States think tank) and the Wall Street Journal, Taiwan was ranked 14th among the 186 countries, up 3 places from last year's ranking at 17th in the world.
+According to the "2016 Index of Economic Freedom" published by the Heritage Foundation (a United States think tank) and the Wall Street Journal, Taiwan was ranked 14th among the 186 countries in the world.
 The ranking was Taiwan's best performance in the index to date.
-Taiwan was ranked 5th in the Asia-Pacific region, only behind Hong Kong, Singapore, Australia, and New Zealand, ahead of Japan (20th) and South Korea (29th).
+Taiwan was ranked 5th in the Asia-Pacific region, only behind Hong Kong, Singapore, Australia, and New Zealand, ahead of Japan, South Korea and China.